zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy.md

 ---

 {% include template-h1.html %}
-Fastest way to insert multiples row from a data source to a SQL Server/Azure.
+Fastest way to insert multiples rows from a data source to a SQL Server/Azure.

 {% include template-example.html %}
 {% highlight csharp %}